The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: The Provably Total Recursive Functions of and its extensions

+\begin{corollary} The provably total functions of $\BAc$ are exactly the primitive recursive functions, and they are definable in $\BAc$ by $\Ex$ formulas in the language $\LL$.
+Consequently $\PTRF(\BAc)=\PTF(\BAc)=\PR$. \end{corollary} \begin{proof} Assume that a function $f:\nn^n\to\nn$ is definable in $\BAc$ by an $\Lc$-formula $A$.
+By item 2 of Lemma \ref{BAc-dfe}, $f$ is also definable in $\BAc$ by the $\LL$-formula $\dfe A$.
+By Theorem \ref{BAUC}, $f$ is definable in $\BA+\U$ by the same formula, and by Theorem \ref{2t9}, it is definable in $\BA+\U$ by the geometric formula $\gp{(\dfe A)}$.
+Since $\BAc$ is an extension of $\BA+\U$, the result follows by Theorem \ref{3t11}. \end{proof}

-Now we consider the third extension of $\BA$, i.e., $\EBA = \BA + \top\ra\bot\Ra\bot$, introduced in \cite{kn:AH}.
-To find out the the provably recursive functions of $\EBA$, we use a result form \cite{kn:SS03}, in which the author introduced the notion of {\em primitive recursive realizability} for the language of $\BA$, and showed that its provably recursive functions are primitive recursive.
-The following definition is from \cite{kn:SS03}.
+Now we consider a third extension of $\BA$, i.e. $\EBA=\BA+\top\ra\bot\Ra\bot$, introduced in \cite{AH}.
+To find out the provably total recursive functions of $\EBA$, we use a result form \cite{S03}, in which the author introduced the notion of \emph{primitive recursive realizability} for the language of $\BA$, and showed that its provably total functions are primitive recursive.
+The following definition is from \cite{S03}.